wdi-sf-fall/notes/week_01_fundamentals/day_2_productivity_htmlcssbootstrap/dawn_developer_productivity/readme.md

 ### ZSH/Shell/Git (moving around faster and other useful commands - this part is for ZSH Users)

+#### Installing ZSH

+In terminal, type this command and enter your password when prompted `curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh - See more at: http://whaaat.com/content/update-shell-zsh-osx-unix#sthash.CRCJ6q9Z.dpuf`

+This will install oh-my-zsh and make Z-shell your default shell.
 ZSH comes with a bevy of wonderful shortcuts especially for git.
 If you ever want to see them, just type in `alias` and you will see a whole list.

 ### Aliasing in terminal